jamesfalkner/MicroProfileThorntailOnAzure/README.md

 <img src="https://github.com/cealsair/MicroProfileThorntailOnAzure/blob/master/images/30_BuildDeployFinished.png" width="800">

 4. Go back to your browser tab with the OpenShift Origin console and refresh it.
-You will not see the "my-wfs-proj" project listed under the "My Projects" panel.
+You will now see the "my-wfs-proj" project listed under the "My Projects" panel.

 <img src="https://github.com/cealsair/MicroProfileThorntailOnAzure/blob/master/images/31_ProjOnOpenShiftConsole.png" width="800">